You want smart political talk without the meltdowns?

 Is wiretapping surveillance?

-Is surveillance the surveillance include other issues?
+Is surveillance, does surveillance include other issues?

 Yeah, it does.

-And if you're looking at the Trump server, and you have our government recording phone conversations of the president-elect and his transition team And others, and whether or not it's done for legitimate reasons, I don't know.
+And if you're looking at the Trump server and you have our government recording phone conversations of the president-elect and his transition team and others, and whether or not it's done for legitimate reasons, I don't know.

-It should bother every American that believes in the right to privacy, that believes that the government should not be involved in unreasonable search and seizure, that believes in warrants being obtained before such before such listening, monitoring happens.
+It should bother every American that believes in the right to privacy, that believes that the government should not be involved in unreasonable search and seizure, that believes in warrants being obtained before such listening, monitoring happens.

 Now, if it does happen as a matter of course for the intelligence community, well, we do have protections known as minimization.